The Florida-Georgia rivalry is, in a phrase, unlike any other in college football.

 Florida crushed Georgia 30-0 in 1952, completely turning the rivalry on its head.
 Never before had Florida beaten Georgia by 30 points.
 Never before had Florida even scored 30 points against Georgia.
 And never before had a Florida team so thoroughly destroyed a Georgia team in the stat book or on the field.
 Gator running backs Rick Casares and Buford Long combined to rush for 224 yards on 37 carries, including a weaving 77 yard touchdown run from Long, and Georgia QB Zeke Bratlowski threw three interceptions in the 30-0 beatdown.
 To prove that 30-0 beatdown was no fluke, Florida beat Georgia 21-7 in 1953.
 Georgia won the 1954 game, but then the Gators really started to dominate.

-One of those early Dooley wins was over Heisman Trophy winner Steve Spurrier (they gave it out much earlier in the year back then), whose Gators entered the game with a 7-0 record and ranked #7 in the country.
+One of those early Dooley wins was over Heisman Trophy winner Steve Spurrier (they gave it out much earlier in the year back then), whose Gators entered the game with a 7-0 record, ranked #7 in the country and looking to continue their storybook season.
 But Georgia didn’t feel like obliging, picking off three passes from Spurrier and harassing him all day in a 27-10 victory.
 That loss directly cost Florida its first ever top 10 finish and SEC Championship, although the Gators did grab the SEC’s Orange Bowl bid over Georgia, who were relegated to the Cotton Bowl.
 But don’t worry, Georgia fans.
 I’m sure Spurrier wouldn’t hold a grudge over something like that.
 Let’s just put a pin in that idea and come back it later.

 The 1970 game, Doug Dickey’s first as Head Gator, marked the end of the Gators’ run, but not before tossing one more little birdie to Georgia.
 Up 17-10, the Bulldogs drove down inside the Gators’ two yard line with less than six minutes to play.
 All they had to do was punch it in and the game was theirs.
 But Gators defensive lineman Jack Youngblood had other ideas, stripping Georgia back Ricky Lake at the goal line and then grabbing the bouncing ball.
 Florida QB John Reaves then hit two touchdown passes to Carlos Alvarez in the final five minutes to stun Georgia, 24-17.
 Like, really?
 This is still happening?
 Will it ever stop?